-Funded by the German Ministry of Education and Research (BMBF) as part of the BioTEAM-Programme ( July 2003 through June 2007)
+Funded by: German Ministry of Education and Research (BMBF) as part of the BioTEAM-Programme (01LM0208)

 The project aims to evaluate measures of biological conservation and socioeconomic development in the sense of the Convention on Biological Diversity (CBD) and in particular under the perspective of the Ecosystem Approach of this convention, by means of an example region (case study) in southern Chile (Navarino island, Cape Horn Archipelago).
 This region is one of few not fragmented and only slightly transformed temperate forests of the world.